gauravverma029/core-javascript-interview-questions/README.md

 ```
 >

 ## Question 2.
-What is Classical Inheritance & OOP with JS?
+What is Classical Inheritance in javscript?

 ## Question 3.
 What is difference between async and defer?